-The popular tile-hosting service Mediafire is proactively scanning users’ publicly shared files for possible copyright infringements.
+The popular file-hosting service Mediafire is proactively scanning users’ publicly shared files for possible copyright infringements.
 When the company spots links that shouldn’t be shared in the open, it replaces the download page with a “buy now” link to Amazon where the content can be bought legally.
 According to Mediafire this policy is meant to protect both users and Mediafire itself.

 When Megaupload was shut down last year the actions of competing file-hosting services were watched closely by the press and copyright holders.